 The worst truck drivers in the country come to Michigan from other states after they’ve received too many tickets or caused too many crashes.
 They know Michigan is lacking punitives, so a trucking company will only be liable for the specific crash it causes, not for serial forgeries of log books, ignoring pre-trip inspections, or causing too many crashes.

 How many more people have to die in preventable truck crashes every year?
-To put things in perspective, nearly 5,000 people die in truck accidents each year.
+Looking at truck accident statistics, nearly 5,000 people die in truck accidents each year.
 That’s the equivalent to one commercial airplane falling out of the sky each week and killing everyone on board.
 If a plane was falling out of the sky this frequently, wouldn’t the government jump on it?

 Yes, there are some proposed changes coming.
 CSA 2010, the Department of Transportation’s online assessment of a particular motor carrier’s regulatory compliance, will be an improvement to the current SafeStat database.
 But this is only a minor change, and it won’t take effect any time soon.